JoshuaDuq/EEG_fMRI-Analysis/README.md

 - **Multiple event prefixes**: Use multiple `--event_prefix` flags for complex event structures
 - **MRI volume trimming**: `--trim_to_first_volume` requires "Volume" annotations in the data
 - **Montage template mismatch**: Check that your EEG system matches the `easycap-M1` or `standard_1005` templates
-- **Line noise frequency**: Ensure `zapline_fline` matches your local power grid frequency (60 Hz in North America, 50 Hz elsewhere)
+- **Line noise frequency**: Ensure `--line_freq` matches your local power grid frequency (60 Hz in North America, 50 Hz elsewhere)

 #### Behavioral Merging (`merge_behavior_to_events.py`)
 - **Per-run CSV matching**: Ensure PsychoPy CSV files follow `run<N>` naming convention
-- **Column alignment**: Length mismatches between events and behavioral data are automatically trimmed
+- **Strict alignment**: Behavioral rows are trimmed only if behavioral has extra rows; if behavioral is shorter than targeted events, the merge is aborted with an error.
 - **Event type selection**: Use `--event_prefix` and `--event_type` for targeted merging
 - **Run number extraction**: Scripts extract run numbers from BIDS filenames (e.g., `sub-001_task-thermalactive_run-01_events.tsv`)